NBA Floppers: Top Ten of All-Time

 8. Paul Pierce

 Here’s a smooth transition, as Battier’s previous flop video was against this man, Paul Pierce.
+It’s only fitting that these two NBA floppers are so close on our list.
 Pierce, along with a knack for flopping, has also mastered the “OH” yell in order to demand the referee’s attention.
 I actually count three flops on this Finals possession against Kobe Bryant:

 7. Derek Fisher

-Fisher being so high on this list just gives you an idea of how many guys have really mastered the art of the flop.
+Fisher being so high on this list just gives you an idea of how many guys have really mastered the art of the flop, because he’s really one of the more skilled NBA floppers.
 Some guys do it better, but few do it with the passion and pride of Fisher.
 The Fisher advocates like to say Fisher is great at “taking charges,” which is really just a euphemism for this Olympic-like flopping.
 I say Olympic-like, because look at this synchronization with Kevin Martin!
 Omer Asik must have transformed into Shaq:

 I was ready to put LeFlop James in this spot, but co-founder Andy Flint told me Wade has been flopping much longer than the King.
 As usual, Mr. Flint is on point.
 Let’s take a look at Dwyane Wade getting shot by Brandon Bass… props to the refs for not calling this one: